blm849/networkcontainertesting/README.md

 I had a problem: I needed to have a simple app to deploy as a container that I could use to test and see if my containers, either standalone or within a Kubernetes pod, had outside connectivity to the Internet.
 To do that, I wrote a simple node.js application that uses  express, some HTML and jQuery.
 The node.js app either responds directly to the user or it routes the request to the HTML.
 The HTML use simple javascript to call the API and process the returned Json and then display it using jQuery.

+##### Bonus: a simpler set up
+Some of you may not want to use node.js - you just want to test using Docker and Kubernetes.
+To facilitate that, I have added two Files
+- D24indexfile
+- index.HTML

+if you get rid of the Dockerfile that comes with this repo and rename D2indexfile to Dockerfile, you can skip Step 1 and go to Step 2.
+You will have a simpler set up: it's just a web server with one web page and no integration.

+If you go with this route, you do not need npm or node.

 ## Assumptions

 ##### You have the following on your machine